duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 [codepen.io](https://codepen.io/dashboard) offers a free blog solution sastifying most of my requirements.
 Although, there are some limitations:

 * If you want to embed image in your post you must to upload it somewhere else.
-  * Tips: I usually Copy/Paste my image to a github issues editor => github will then generate an URL to the images, then I can use the URL anywhere.
+  * Tips: I usually Copy/Paste my images to a github issues editor => github will then generate an URL to the images, then I can use the URL anywhere.
 * You cannot embed **Youtube** or **Google Slides**
-* You cannot get rid of the codepen menu and the small sponsor.. (though it is not really relevant or hinder the reader in anyway).
+* You cannot get rid of the codepen menu and the small sponsor logo.. (though it is not really relevant or hinder the reader in anyway).

-Despite these minor limitations, I recommend **codepen.io** to all developers with similar requirements (If you don't want to get the hand dirty)
+Despite these minor limitations, I recommend **codepen.io** to all developers with similar requirements (If you don't want to get your hand dirty)

 ## Build my own blog